The Monotone Case Approach for the Solution of Certain Multidimensional Optimal Stopping Problems: Introduction

 In multidimensional problems, optimal stopping theory reaches its limits when trying to find explicit solutions for problems with a finite time horizon or an underlying (Markovian) process in dimension $d\geq 2$.
 In the one-dimensional case with infinite time horizon, the optimal continuation set usually is an interval of the real line, bounded or unbounded, so it remains to determine the boundary of that interval, which boils down to finding equations for one or two, resp., real numbers.
 A wealth of techniques has been developed to achieve this, see \cite{salminen85}, \cite{Karatzas} for one dimensional diffusions, or \cite{MoSa} and \cite{CST} for jump processes, to name but a few.

-In the multidimensional case, the optimal continuation set is an open subset of a $d$-dimensional space, so its boundary is usually described by some $(d-1)$-dimensional surface.
-There are a few problems, see \cite{dubins-et-al}, \cite{margrabe}, \cite{gerber-shiu}, \cite{shepp-shiryaev:1994}, which, by some transformation method, may be transfered to a one-dimensional problem.
-Let us call a multidimensional problem truly multidimensional if such a transformation does not seem to be possible, at least is not available in the current literature.
-We do not have any knowledge of such problems in the literature which feature an explicit solution, but, of course, many techniques have been developed to tackle such problems, either semi-explicitly using nonlinear integral equations, see the monograph \cite{ps} for an overview, or numerically, see Chapter 8 in \cite{De} and \cite{Gla}.
+The notion of a multidimensional stopping problem is employed in this article in the following sense.
+It is used for such problems where the general theory of optimal stopping prescribes that the optimal stopping time is given by the first entrance time of a stochastic process into a $d$-dimensional optimal stopping set with (Euclidean) dimension $d \geq 2$.
+Some typical cases are as follows: The underlying stochastic process is a Markovian process with $d$-dimensional state space; under certain explicit time dependencies of the pay-off, in particular for finite time horizon, the space-time process arises with $d = 2$.
+Particularly in discrete time problems multidimensional problems arise due to history dependence for the optimal stopping time, e.g. for a Markovian process of degree $k$, or even full history dependence as in the well-known best choice problem of Robbins, see \cite{MR2144897}.
+There are a few multidimensional problems, see \cite{dubins-et-al}, \cite{margrabe}, \cite{gerber-shiu}, \cite{shepp-shiryaev:1994}, which, by some transformation method, may be transferred to a one-dimensional problem.
+Let us call a multidimensional problem truly multidimensional (as a manner of speech) if such a transformation seems hardly possible, at least does not seem to be available in the current literature (as we know it).
+Explicit solutions for such problems seem to be rare, but, of course, many techniques have been developed to tackle such problems, either semi-explicitly using nonlinear integral equations, see the monograph \cite{ps} or the more recent article \cite{christensen2016optimal} for an overview, or numerically, see Chapter 8 in \cite{De} and \cite{Gla}.